VISAB-ORG/Documentation/docfx_project/getting_started/dev/sample/index.md

 Eventhought our system works well when a small amount of Tetris blocks is placed, it seems to struggle once the screen fills up.\
 To figure out what could possibily be missing in our CBR-system implementation, we decide that we want to visualize the data using VISAB.

-# TODO: Add Vorgehensweise VISAB (seperate file that is linked here)